 Best kitchen brands: Planning a kitchen Kitchen design ideas

-The first thing you need to decide when planning a kitchen is whether you want to update your current kitchen or start totally afresh.
+Before you start planning a new kitchen, the first thing you need to decide is whether you want to update your current kitchen or start totally afresh.

-Look at what you already have, what you like and don’t like, and what you want to remove or keep.
-If the kitchen layout works, only change it if there is a real benefit – for example, if it increases the value of your home.
-If this is the case, talk to an estate agent to see what the maximum financial gain a new kitchen would bring minus what you're prepared to spend.
+Look at what you already have, what you like and don’t like, and what you want to remove, move or keep.
+If the kitchen layout works, only change it if you can see it will bring a real, tangible benefit.

 Kitchen design ideas

-If your budget is tight and you decide you don’t need an entire new kitchen, there are simple changes you can make that will transform your current kitchen without the cost:
+If your budget is tight and you don’t need an entirely new kitchen, there are simple changes you can make that will transform your current kitchen without costing too much.

 - Paint – refreshing your walls or kitchen doors with a lick of paint is less expensive than replacing the whole kitchen, and a great way to add colour.
-You can do this yourself, although make sure you use oil-based or latex (water-based) paint and that you prepare the surfaces as instructed.
+You can do this yourself, although make sure you use oil-based or latex (water-based) paint and prepare the surfaces, such as with a primer, as instructed for the type of surface.
 Alternatively visit Which?
 Local for a recommended tradesperson to do the job for you.

 - Create a feature wall – this is an ideal way to add character to your kitchen and make a statement.
 Use colourful or patterned wallpaper (specially designed for kitchens), tiles, or a distinctive splashback to create a focal point.

-- Update worktops and doors – there are building merchants, local kitchen manufacturers and specialist companies that just supply new kitchen unit doors, drawer fronts and worktops, refreshing your kitchen but at a fraction of the price of an entirely new one.
+- Update worktops and doors – there are builders merchants, local kitchen manufacturers and specialist companies that just supply new kitchen unit doors, drawer fronts and worktops, refreshing your kitchen but at a fraction of the price of an entirely new one.
 Doors can cost upwards of £100, but you can get them for as little as £10, and worktops start at around £50.
-Consider first the style you want to emulate, then choose from there.
+First consider the style you want to emulate, then choose from there.
 Take a look at our modern kitchen and country kitchen galleries for ideas on the look you want to create.

-- Lighting – careful lighting can change the feel of your kitchen, especially if it’s small.
+- Lighting – careful lighting can change the feel of your kitchen, especially if it’s a small room.
 Spotlights or lights under the counter can add a modern touch, while pendant lights bring a country element to a kitchen.
 If you're rearranging your lights, as opposed to just getting new shades, speak to an electrician first to find out what is possible.